DamnWidget/damnwidget-overlay/README.md

 -------------

-To install DamnWidget Gentoo Overlay (to install Backharddi NG on Gentoo for example) you will create a new layman XML repo file and add it to your /etc/layman/layman.cfg overlays.
+To install DamnWidget Gentoo Overlay (to install Backharddi NG on Gentoo for example) you will create a new layman XML repo file and add it to your:

-### Layman's XML repo file
+	/etc/layman/layman.cfg

-:
+### Layman's XML repo file:

 	<?xml version="1.0" encoding="UTF-8"?>
 	<!DOCTYPE repositories SYSTEM "/dtd/repositories.dtd">
 	<repositories xmlns="" version="1.0">